zprice12/data-512-homework_1/README.md

 This data file includes monthly desktop page requests for each article.
 It involves an article field with the name of the article, a timestamp field with year and month, and a views field that represents the total monthly views for each article.
 ### academy_monthly_cumulative_201507-202309.json
 This data file includes monthly cumulative page requests for each article.
 It involves an article field with the name of the article, a timestamp field with year and month, and a views field that represents the total monthly views for each article.
+## Special Considerations
+A forward slash in article titles will cause and error with the urllib function in the API call.
+This can be fixed by setting safe=''.